mighty-gerbils/gerbil/doc/guide/getting-started.md

 `--release` flag, which may be combined with `--optimized`.

-Note that for release builds, your system must be configured with `--enable-shared=no` and have all foreign dependencies available as static library archives.
+Note that for release builds, your system must be configured with `--disable-shared` and have all foreign dependencies available as static library archives.
 Of course, you can do that by maintaining a separate gerbil build in your system for releases, but the recommended way to build release binaries is by using [docker](docker.md).